Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 ```

 ### Data Ingestion with COPY
-In order to load the data into a Snowflake table we will use the `copy_into_table()` method on a dataframe.
-This method will create the target table in Snoflake use the inferred schema and then call the highly optimized Snowflake [`COPY INTO &lt;table&gt;` Command](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table.html).
+In order to load the data into a Snowflake table we will use the `copy_into_table()` method on a DataFrame.
+This method will create the target table in Snowflake using the inferred schema (if it doesn't exist), and then call the highly optimized Snowflake [`COPY INTO &lt;table&gt;` Command](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table.html).
 Here is the code snippet:

 ```python
     df.copy_into_table("{}".format(tname))
 ```

-### Snowflake Tables (Not File-Based)
+### Snowflake's Table Format
 One of the major advantages of Snowflake is being able to eliminate the need to manage a file-based data lake.
 And Snowflake was designed for this purpose from the beginning.
-In the step we are loading the raw data into a Snowflake managed table.
-Snowflake tables can natively support structued and semi-structure data and are stored in Snowflake's mature cloud table format.
+In the step we are loading the raw data into a structured Snowflake managed table.
+But Snowflake tables can natively support structured and semi-structured data, and are stored in Snowflake's mature cloud table format (which predates Hudi, Delta or Iceberg).

 Once loaded into Snowflake the data will be securely stored and managed, without the need to worry about securing and managing raw files.
-Additionally the data, whether raw or structured, can be transformed and querying in Snowflake using SQL or the language of your choice, without needing to manage separate compute services like Spark.
+Additionally the data, whether raw or structured, can be transformed and queried in Snowflake using SQL or the language of your choice, without needing to manage separate compute services like Spark.

 This is a huge advantage for Snowflake customers.